DokimiCU/Exile/README.md

 -weather not saved when all players leave
 -weather effects if exposed to sun?? ie. so can't dig a massive pit to stop rain.
--sound effects cut off underground is too abrupt (should fade)
+-sound effects cut off underground is too abrupt (should fade) -values on inventory page don't update instantly (e.g. when using chat commands)

 Bed: